 Cranberry juice is well known for its prevention of UTI’s, but research now shows us that you shouldn’t take cranberry juice while you have an infection.
 It has been shown to make it worse.
 Take it to prevent, but not while you have an infection.

 With thrush, avoid tight fitting pants and nylon pantyhose.
 These bring about the warm, moist conditions that yeast loves.
-Cotton underwear is healthiest option too.
+Cotton underwear is the healthiest option.

 Getting out in the sun and letting sunlight and air onto the vaginal/perineum area can also help.